8 Signs Your Loved One is Abusing Cocaine

 How To Tell if Someone Is Using Coke

-We all know the telltale sign of white powder around the lips or nose and the constant sniffing that crime shows and documentaries display, however, the mental and physical effects of this drug extend far beyond that.
-In some cases, it may be readily apparent that the person you love is dealing with addiction, but in some cases, it may not be obvious at all.
+We all know the telltale sign of white powder around the lips or nose and the constant sniffing that crime shows and documentaries display.
+The mental and physical effects of cocaine abuse extend far beyond that.
+In some cases, it may be readily apparent that the person you love is dealing with addiction.
+In some cases, it may not be obvious at all.

-If you suspect that someone you love is using cocaine, it is important to look out for the signs because repeated use of this drug can alter the brain’s chemical makeup permanently.
+If you suspect that someone you love is using cocaine, it is important to look out for the signs.
+Repeated use of this drug can alter the brain’s chemical makeup permanently.
 This can cause issues that someone will have to deal with for the rest of their life.
 Early intervention is the best possible way to ensure that whatever damage has been done can be reversed or improved upon.